gammaspire/f2p_starhunter_bot/README.md

     * e.g., `$loc nc` will output 'nc = North Crandor'

 * $guide
-    * Will print a link to our Scouting Guide (courtesy of WoolyClammoth!)
+    * Will print a link to our F2P Starhunt Scouting Guide.

 * $wave
     * will output current wave time, the time until end-of-wave. the clock times are Unix Epoch values that Discord automatically converts according to the reader's timezone!

+* $hoplist
+    * will output a list of list of worlds, ordered from early- to late-wave spawns and with $active star worlds filtered out.
+    * this list is formatted such that users can directly copy+paste the output into the World Cycle Runelite plugin.

 * $poof_time f2p_world
     * will output the poof time from dust.wiki for the inputted f2p world as well as the current wave time, for ease of comparison.